 EEG looks at the electrical activity of the brain.

 EEG simply shows if the area being assessed is functioning normally, similar to the way an EKG of the heart is used.
 EEG affords us the ability to look at the 3 major parts of the brain (brainstem, midbrain and central cortex) separately.
 This tells us where, anatomically, the auditory dysfunction is.
-If you have had a baby in the last 20 years it is most likely your baby’s hearing was tested shortly after birth with either EEG looking at the brainstem or OAE’s looking at cochlea function, all while sleeping peacefully.
+If you have had a baby in the last 20 years it is most likely your baby’s hearing was tested shortly after birth with either EEG looking at the brainstem (known commonly as an ABR) or OAE’s looking at cochlea function, all while sleeping peacefully.

-Using a yet more sophisticated system with a larger number of electrodes one could also measure brain activity in other, non-auditory, areas.
+Using a more sophisticated system with a larger number of electrodes one could also measure brain activity in other, non-auditory, areas.
 With more advanced functions it is possible to examine where the concentration of electrical activity is.

 So why don’t we simply use only objective measures?